-The inovative design of your boat includes a portside door for ease of transition to and from the water or dock.
-The door opens wide and features a swivel grab handle to assist persons entering or exiting the water.
+The inovative design of the 380 Outrage includes a portside door for ease of transition to and from the water or dock.
+The door opens wide and features a fold away grab handle to assist persons entering or exiting the water.

 To use the grab handle, lift up and swivel into place.

-The stainless steel deck bracket accomodates a removable ladder which is stowed in base of the aft bench seat when not in use.
+The stainless steel deck bracket accommodates a removable ladder which is stowed in the base of the aft bench seat when not in use (Figure 3.39.2).